Chieze-Franklin/Bolt.js-Book/apps-api.md

 `{`

-`"app" : String //the nameh of the app to start`
+`"app" : String //the nameh of the app to stop`

 `}`

 ###response
 If the app is started successfully, the `body` field of the response should hold a context object.

 * To know if a server was started for the app, check if their is a defined `port` field for the context object.